Music in the Tuileries: Painting materials

 The colors in greater areas of this painting are generally subdued and executed in ochres or in mixtures of several pigments.
 The dark green foliage in the upper part contains a glaze of emerald green and Scheele's green mixed with yellow lake with small addition of ivory black and yellow ochre.
 The strong colourful accents in the bonnets and clothes of the children are painted in almost pure pigments such as cobalt blue, vermilion or chrome orange.

+Reception

+Music in the Tuileries received substantial critical and public attention, most of it negative.
+In the words of one Manet biographer, "it is difficult for us to imagine the kind of fury Music in the Tuileries provoked when it was exhibited".
+By portraying Manet's social circle instead of classical heroes, historical icons, or gods, the painting could be interpreted as challenging the value of those subjects or as an attempt to elevate his contemporaries to the same level.
+The public, accustomed to the finely detailed brushwork of historical painters such as Ernest Meissonier, thought Manet's thick brushstrokes looked crude and unfinished.
+Angered by the subject matter and technique, several visitors even threatened to destroy the painting.
+One of Manet's idols, Eugène Delacroix, was of the painting's few defenders.